-– James Jebbia got his first gig in the business when he worked at Parachute in SoHo with the future Undefeated founder, Eddie Cruz.
+– James Jebbia got his first gig in the business when he worked at Parachute in SoHo.
+This was alongside future Undefeated founder, Eddie Cruz.

 – James Jebbia opened Union NYC in 1989.
 He also helped open Stüssy NYC in 1991, three years prior to opening Supreme.

-- He still worked at Stüssy while running Supreme.
+– But, he still worked at Stüssy while running Supreme.

-– Jebbia’s design for the Supreme New York store with skaters in mind.
+– Jebbia designed the New York store with skaters in mind.
 The design was more open so skaters could come right in with their skateboards and gear.

-- James Jebbia cannot trademark the name “Supreme” so he doesn’t own it.
+– Finally, James Jebbia couldn’t trademark the name “Supreme” so he doesn’t own it.

-– The iconic box logo is primarily based on propaganda art created by Barbara Kruger.
-Her art was commonly seen as a red box with white words.
+– The iconic box logo reportedly takes inspiration from propaganda art created by Barbara Kruger.
+Her art featured a red box with white words.

 – The logo’s font is Futura Heavy Oblique.

-- Supreme’s logo with the accented “E” is inspired by French modernist designer, Andre Courrege.
+– The logo with the accented “E” is inspired by French modernist designer, Andre Courrege.

-- There is a version of the logo that misspells the name as “Supream” to acknowledge Mark “Gonz” Gonzales, who often misspelled the brand on postcards he mailed to the store.
+– Also, there is a version of the logo that misspells the name as “Supream” to acknowledge Mark “Gonz” Gonzales.
+He often misspelled the brand on postcards he mailed to the store.

-- Supreme filmed a promotional video in 1995 about skateboarding in NYC.
+– The brand filmed a promotional video in 1995 about skateboarding in NYC.

-– In 2001 and 2002, Supreme produced their own shoes; the Down Low and Mid Town.
+– In 2001 and 2002, the streetwear giant produced their own shoes; the Down Low and Mid Town.

-- In 2004, the second Supreme location opened on North Fairfax Ave, Los Angeles, California.
+– And then, in 2004, the second location opened on North Fairfax Ave, Los Angeles, California.

-– NikeTalk brand, Shotypop, parodied Supreme, so they paid $20,000 to buy out the parody brand.
+– NikeTalk’s brand – Shotypop – parodied Supreme.
+So, they paid $20,000 to buy out the parody brand.

 – The first artist to ever work with Supreme was Rammellzee.

-– Padmore & Barnes created the M345 Sahara Boot in 2000 exclusively for Supreme.
+– Padmore & Barnes created the M345 Sahara Boot in 2000 exclusively for the brand.

-– Calvin Klein filed suit against Supreme after they put box logo stickers on their Kate Moss ads in 1994.
+– Calvin Klein sued Supreme after they put BOGO stickers on their Kate Moss ads in 1994.

-– Lady Gaga was involved with the 2011 Supreme campaign.
+– Lady Gaga took part in the 2011 promotional campaign.

-– The first Nike skate shoe to include Foamposite technology was the Nike SB 94, which was made specifically for Supreme.
+– The Nike SB94 was the first skate shoe to include Foamposite technology – specifically made for Supreme.

-– In 2011, Supreme teamed up with Jason Dill and OHWOW’s popular cult-publication FUCK THIS LIFE for the DW/FTL photo publication.
+– In 2011, Supreme teamed up with Jason Dill and OHWOW’s cult-publication F*CK THIS LIFE for the DW/FTL photo publication.

-– Friends and family of Supreme got kid-sized lox logo tees.
+– Friends and family of Supreme got box logo tees in kids sizes.

-- James Jebbia’s current net worth is estimated at $43 million.
+– According to Celebrity Net Worth, James Jebbia’s current net worth is around $800 MILLION.

-- One of the most interesting Supreme facts is that James Jebbia doesn’t classify Supreme as “limited.”
-He says they only make a small number of items because they don’t want to get stuck with the stock.
+– Jebbia doesn’t classify Supreme as “exclusive.”
+He says they only make a small number of items because they don’t want the stock to stay on the shelves.

-- Supreme drops new items every week on Thursday both online and in-store in US and EU locations, and on Saturday in Japan.
+– New items by the brand release every week on Thursdays both online and in-store in US and EU locations.
+However, they drop on Saturdays in Japan.

-- Drops take place at 11:00 AM in those locations.
+– Finally, Supreme drops take place at 11:00 AM in those locations.